Not Very Resilient

 More

-The career of HR Assistants is "Changing fast" because many routine tasks like managing personnel files and answering common questions are now being automated by AI tools.
-This means that software can handle a lot of the busywork, freeing up time for HR Assistants to focus on tasks that require human judgment and empathy, like addressing personal issues or complex policies.
+The career of Human Resources Assistants is labeled as "Not Very Resilient" because many of their routine tasks, like managing personnel files and answering common employee questions, are increasingly being automated by software and AI tools.
+This means computers can now handle a lot of the paperwork and basic inquiries that HR assistants used to do.

 Read full analysis